 - Concession activities on federal lands is a large industry that generates billions of dollars.
-In 1994, there were over 11,000 concession agreements managed by civilian agencies through-out the federal government.2 Concessioners operating under these agreements generated about \$2.2 billion in gross revenue.
-Over 90 percent of concession agreements and the concession gross revenues were from concessioners in the six land management agencies.
-For agreements that were either initiated or extended during fiscal year 1994, concessioners in the land management agencies paid the government an average of about 3 percent of their gross revenues.
-In contrast, concessioners in nonland management agencies paid fees of about 9 percent of their gross revenues. - The key factors affecting the rate of return to the government were (1) whether the fee was established through competition, (2) whether the agency was permitted to retain most of the concessions fees it generated, and (3) whether an incumbent concessioner had a preferential right in renewing its concession agreement with the government.
-Throughout the federal government, rates of return from concessioners were higher when established through competition.
-In addition, agencies which had authority to retain fees and which did not grant preferential rights of renewal generally obtained higher rates of return to the government from concessioners.
+Our most recent work showed that over 11,000 concession agreements were managed by civilian agencies throughout the federal government.
+Concessioners operating under these agreements generated about \$2.2 billion in gross revenues.
+Over 90 percent of concession agreements and the concession gross revenues were from concessioners in the six land management agencies-with many of the largest concessioners operating in the Park Service.
+For agreements that were either initiated or extended during fiscal year 1994, concessioners in all of the land management agencies paid the government an average of about 3 percent of their gross revenues.
+In the case of the Park Service, the average return was about 3.5 percent.
+In contrast, concessioners in nonland management agencies paid fees of about 9 percent of their gross revenues. - The key factors affecting the rate of return to the government were (1) whether the fee was established through competition (2) whether the agency was permitted to retain most of the concessions fees it generated, and (3) whether an incumbent concessioner had a preferential right in

-1Concessions Contracting: Governmentwide Rates of Return (GAO/GGD-96-86, Apr.
+&lt;sup>1Concessions Contracting: Governmentwide Rates of Return (GAO/GGD-96-86, Apr.
 29, 1996).